 For smaller datasets, manual annotation and organization is feasible, if not ideal.
 However, as your data begins to scale, annotation, classification, and categorization become exponentially harder.
 Clustering — depending on the algorithm you’re using — can cut down your annotation and classification time because it’s less interested in specific outcomes and more concerned with the categorization itself.
 For instance, speech recognition algorithms produce millions of data points which would take hundreds of hours to fully annotate.
 Clustering algorithms can reduce the total work time and give you answers faster.

 Curiously, one of the more valuable uses of clustering is that due to many algorithms’ sensitivity to outlier data points, they can serve as identifiers for data anomalies.
-Indeed, algorithms such as density-based spatial clustering of applications with noise (DBSCAN) are designed to find clusters that are closely positioned and mark outliers in datasets.
+Indeed, cluster analysis algorithms such as density-based spatial clustering of applications with noise (DBSCAN) are designed to find separate clusters that are closely positioned and mark outliers in datasets.
 Understanding your anomalous data can help you optimize your existing data collection tools, and lead to more accurate results in the long term.